sapienfrom2000s/photolab/README.md

 ### Overview

 Admins can create photo and card products.
-The can do it via WYSIWYG editor.
+They can do it via WYSIWYG editor.
 Visitors can only see the photo and card products.